 Photo Credits: Ali Redmond

-I think most people consider radishes a raw vegetable for snacking with butter or to slice onto a favorite salad, but radishes make an easy and delicious cooked vegetable too.
+I love an easy side dish, and this roasted radishes recipe is one of my favorites.
+I think most people consider radishes a raw vegetable for snacking with butter or to slice onto a favorite salad, but radishes make an easy and delicious cooked vegetable, too.

-If it’s a busy day, I eat them as is, but if I’m feeling fancy I spoon them over labneh or whipped ricotta packed with fresh herbs.
-Serve them up with whole grilled chicken and wash everything down with a tall glass of hibiscus tea.
+If it’s a busy day, I eat them as is, but if I’m feeling fancy, I spoon them over labneh or whipped ricotta packed with fresh herbs.
+Serve them as an easy side dish with whole grilled chicken and wash everything down with a tall glass of hibiscus tea.

 Radishes are the unsung heroes of our vegetable drawers.
 They are affordable and easy to prepare and taste great dipped in aioli as part of a vegetable platter, smeared with butter and salt for a quick and easy snack, or roasted as I do here.

-• Olive oil: This is a simple recipe and olive oil isn't just for cooking but also imparting flavor.
+• Olive oil: This is a simple recipe, and olive oil isn’t just for cooking but also for imparting flavor.
 I like our Spanish Hojiblanca Extra Virgin Olive Oil for this one, but really any high-quality extra virgin olive oil will do.

 • Kosher salt makes every other flavor come to life.
-I prefer Kosher salt or sea salt over table salt.
-If table salt is all you have reduce the amount used by half.
+If table salt is all you have, reduce the amount used by half.

-• Aleppo pepper has a subtle sweet heat that enhances the natural spiciness of radishes rather than overwhelms them.
-It's one of my favorite spices to use in salad and vegetable recipes.
+• Aleppo pepper has a subtle sweet heat that enhances the natural spiciness of radishes rather than overwhelming them.
+It’s one of my favorite spices to use in salad and vegetable recipes.

-• Butter is optional in this recipe, however, butter and radishes go together like peanut butter and jelly.
+• Butter is optional in this recipe; however, butter and radishes go together like toast and jam.
 And the amount in this recipe is pretty small.

 • Lemon juice: Brightens the flavors of the other ingredients and adds a bit of acidity.